 When a claim like yours is turned down, you should appeal the rejection in writing (I list the names of Allianz’s managers on my customer service wiki).
 If that fails, you should send a letter to your state insurance commissioner.

 None of that became necessary.
-I contacted the company on your behalf.
+My advocacy team and I contacted the company on your behalf.

 “This was an unusual situation in that one member of the traveling party elected to continue their itinerary after the other member sustained serious injuries as Mrs. Cluff has described,” a spokesman told me.
 “However, upon further consideration, we have decided to pay the claim for Mr. Cluff’s missed excursions as they felt that the situation does meet the terms of his travel insurance policy.”